 After the National Palais, we’re taken to visit orphanages where children were sleeping on quarter inch thick plywood without any pillows, pillow cases, sheets or mattresses, yet, they were the happiest people I’ve ever met, til this day.
 It was a very, very humbling experience.

 After our time in Haiti, I was asked by one of the members of Ne-Yo’s team if I was busy the next two days.
 I said no, why?
 He said: We’re about to hop on a private jet and head to Los Angeles and shoot the finale of X-Factor.
 You wanna go?
 Guess what I said?
+It was a no-brainer, so of course I decided to accompany him on the trip.
+Who would turn down the opportunity to fly in a private jet, that was undoubtedly hired from somewhere like Jettly to watch one of the biggest shows in the world get filmed?
+You could even go as far as calling it a once-in-a-lifetime opportunity, so I definitely wasn’t going to miss out on this chance!

 When our trip was over, I found myself sitting at the airport in Dubai by myself, having just parted ways with my friends who were headed back to Los Angeles.
 It finally hit me.
 I just turned 30 years old.
 I remember having this feeling come over me of how free I felt to finally have a passport.
 I can go ANYWHERE.
 I can’t believe it took me so long to get one.
 I decided to look at a map of where I was.
 I wasn’t ready to go home.
 The closest coolest place I could find was Istanbul.
 So…I booked a flight to Istanbul.